 In December 2019, the Company entered into a strategic collaboration with Genzyme Corporation, a subsidiary of Sanofi, which became effective in January 2020 (as subsequently expanded and amended, the Sanofi Agreement), to discover, develop and commercialize a pipeline of targeted protein degradation drugs for patients with challenging diseases in multiple therapeutic areas using the Company's DELigase platform to identify small molecules designed to induce degradation of three specified initial drug targets.
 In January 2021, as part of the existing collaboration agreement, Sanofi paid the Company \$22.0 million to exercise its option to expand the number of targets in the collaboration agreement from three to a total of five targets.

-In January 2021, the Company and Sanofi entered into a first amendment to the collaboration agreement to modify the research term on all targets (the First Sanofi Amendment).
+In January 2021, the Company and Sanofi entered into the First Amendment to the Sanofi Agreement to modify the research term on all targets (the First Sanofi Amendment).
 Over time and subject to certain limitations, Sanofi may elect to replace the drug targets with other reserved targets.
-In December 2021, the Company and Sanofi entered into a second amendment to the collaboration agreement to extend the substitution deadline on certain targets.
-Under the Sanofi Agreement, Sanofi has exclusive rights and is responsible for the clinical development, commercialization and manufacture of drug candidates resulting from the collaboration, while the Company retains the option to co-develop, co-promote and co-commercialize up to two targets, subject to certain conditions and limitations.
+In December 2021, the Company and Sanofi entered into the Second Amendment to the Sanofi Agreement to extend the substitution deadline on certain targets.
+In July 2022, the Company entered into the Third Amendment to the Sanofi Agreement to further extend the substitution deadline on certain targets.
+The extensions of the substitution deadline had no impact on revenue recognition.
+Also in July 2022, Sanofi elected to replace certain drug targets, and the substitution extended the research term of those targets by one year to 5.25 years and increased overall forecasted costs, which had an immaterial impact on revenue recognition.
+In August 2022, the Company entered into the Fourth Amendment to the Sanofi Agreement to modify the research plan for a certain target, which had no impact on revenue recognition.

 Upon signing the Sanofi Agreement, Sanofi paid the Company an upfront payment of \$55.0 million.
 Subsequently, in January 2021, Sanofi paid the Company an additional \$22.0 million to exercise its option to expand the number of targets beyond the initial targets included in the collaboration.
-In addition, from the signing of the Sanofi Agreement to May 31, 2022, the Company has received payments of \$3.0 million for research milestones.
-As of May 31, 2022, the Company is eligible to receive up to approximately \$2.5 billion in total additional payments based on certain additional fees, payments and the successful completion of certain research development, regulatory and sales milestones, as well as tiered royalties ranging from mid-single digit to low teen percentages on annual net sales of any commercial products that may result from the collaboration, subject to certain reductions and excluding sales in the United States of any products for which the Company exercises its option to co-develop and co-promote, for which the parties share profits and losses evenly.
+In addition, from the signing of the Sanofi Agreement to February 28, 2023, the Company has received payments of \$5.0 million for research milestones.
+As of February 28, 2023, the Company is eligible to receive up to approximately \$2.5 billion in total additional payments based on certain additional fees, payments and the successful completion of certain research development, regulatory and sales milestones, as well as tiered royalties ranging from mid-single digit to low teen percentages on annual net sales of any commercial products that may result from the collaboration, subject to certain reductions and excluding sales in the United States of any products for which the Company exercises its option to co-develop and co-promote, for which the parties share profits and losses evenly.